-New Britian Township is proud to announce that we were awarded a $1.225 million construction grant from the PA Transportation Alternatives Program.
+New Britain Township is proud to announce that we were awarded a $1.225 million construction grant from the PA Transportation Alternatives Program.
 This grant is to fund the construction of the Neshaminy Greenway Trail.

 To view the preliminary design CLICK HERE

 Now that a Kickoff Meeting was held on May 4, 2016 with the Delaware Valley Planning Commission, Bucks County, and Chalfont Borough has occurred, we can begin designing the project.
 First, utility, cultural and environmental assessments and clearances must be completed involving multiple agencies.
 Design plans will also go through PennDOT safety and traffic safety reviews, construction reviews, and any number of consulting agency reviews.
 All of this work could take up to two years to complete.
 Keep in mind that all of these required clearances will be happening in the background; New Britain Township may not know when or who specifically may be out in the field doing preliminary work that could take an extensive amount of time.

 Baker Engineering will begin preliminarily designing the trail once the environmental assessment is underway.
 There will be at least one advertised public hearing to present the design and gather input from the regional community.
 Those dates will be posted throughout the Township’s communications media outlets when they become available.